Psidium/psidium.github.io/_posts/2021-08-23-migrating-a-monorepo-from-lerna-to-yarn-3.markdown

 ## lerna.json

-While it is installing the plugin, let's go ahead and delete our `lerna.json` file, remove all scripts that run `lerna`, and remove the dependendcy from our packages.
+While it is installing the plugin, let's go ahead and delete our `lerna.json` file, remove all scripts that run `lerna`, and remove the dependency from our packages.
 If you only had your subpackages listed in `lerna.json`, it is time to migrate it to Yarn's ``package.json`:

 {% highlight json linenos %}
 // from lerna.json